simplertasks/aics/hn/hn-article-1.md

 ## The Entire "Hello World" App

 Here's a complete, working AI interaction.
-Just paste this into ChatGPT or any capable LLM.
+Just paste this into ChatGPT.

 ```md
 == APP ==